 Nate is a freelance illustrator and the co-founder of this website, along with his sister Salli Swindell.

-Some of his clients include The Wall Street Journal, Chronicle Books, American Greetings, Yankee Magazine, Better Homes & Gardens, Haagen-Dazs, and Kraft Foods, among many others.
+Some of his clients include The Wall Street Journal, Chronicle Books, American Greetings, Sony Pictures, Better Homes & Gardens, Haagen-Dazs, and Kraft Foods, among many others.

-Nate lives in San Francisco with his boyfriend Jim.
-He loves to take long bike rides, hike in the mountains, go on fun vacations, swim in ponds, cook good food, and shop at farmer's markets.
+Nate lives in New York City with his boyfriend Jim.
+He loves to take long bike rides, hike in the mountains, swim in the ocean, cook good food, and shop at farmer's markets.

 Maps By Nate Padavick